Nashik

 Trimbakeshwar needs half-day cab from city; start before 8 am.

-Best areas to stay in Nashik
+Best Areas to Stay in Nashik

 Panchavati / Ramkund ghats